Is it safe to flush toilets during severe flooding?

-(WFLA/WRIC) — As Hurricane Ian brings catastrophic flooding in several U.S. areas, those impacted may find themselves asking, “Can I flush my toilet?”
+(WFLA/WRIC) — As Hurricane Ian brings catastrophic flooding to several U.S. areas, those impacted may find themselves asking, “Can I flush my toilet?”

 The answer depends on how your community plumbing system works, according to Lou Hidalgo, owner of Master & Sons Plumbing in Richmond, Virginia.
 Hidalgo says massive rainfall places pressure on city storm and sewer systems.
 If those systems become filled and rainwater floods into the streets, flushing should be avoided, the plumber advises.